THE Kurt Schork Awards in international Journalism

 Often at personal risk, many journalists around the world work hard to report conflict, corruption and injustice.
-Their goal is to ensure that the wider world learns about – and better understands – the challenges faced by communities under pressure and may perhaps be spurred into providing help to the desperate.
+Their goal is to ensure that the wider world learns about – and better understands – the challenges faced by communities under pressure and hold power to account.

-This work is not usually well-rewarded.
-Freelancers live from job to job, with financial insecurity, and locally-employed reporters are often on low pay and subjected to harassment or worse when their stories uncover political or business wrongdoing.
+This work is not usually well rewarded.
+Freelancers live from job to job, with financial insecurity, and locally employed reporters are often on low pay and subjected to harassment or worse when their stories uncover political or business wrongdoing.
+Many international journalists rely on ‘News Fixers’ whose guidance, local knowledge and contacts can often have a decisive impact on a story.

-It is these two categories of journalists that KSMF honors each year with its two awards: one to a freelance journalist covering international news, the other to a reporter living and working in the developing world or a country in transition.
+It is these three categories of journalists that the Kurt Schork Memorial Fund honours each year with its annual awards: one to a freelance journalist covering international news, one to a reporter living and working in a developing nation – or a country in transition – and one to recognise the unsung work of news fixers.

 Submissions and judging

-The two winners receive their awards, including a US $5,000 cash prize each, at a ceremony, originally held in New York but since 2006 held in London in late October or November.
-Their work is celebrated in front of an invited audience drawn from international media and influential bodies concerned with promoting social justice, democracy and global dialogue.
-The evening features a panel discussion on an important issue current for the year.
+The three winners each receive a US $5,000 cash prize.
+Every year, an event is held in London in late October or November, where the winners’ work is celebrated in front on an audience drawn from international media and influential bodies concerned with promoting social justice, democracy, and global dialogue.